Dosage Form: injection, solution, concentrate

 Potassium Chloride Injection Concentrate Description

-Potassium chloride injection (approximately diluted) is a parenteral fluid and electrolyte replenisher.
+Potassium Chloride for Injection Concentrate, USP (appropriately diluted) is a parenteral fluid and electrolyte replenisher.

 Potassium Chloride Injection Concentrate - Clinical Pharmacology

-Normally about 80 to 90% of the potassium intake is excreted in the urine, the remainder in the stools and to a small extent, in the perspiration.
-The kidney does not conserve potassium well so that during fasting, or in patients on a potassium-free diet, potassium loss from the body continues resulting in potassium depletion.
+Normally about 80 to 90% of the potassium intake is excreted in the urine, the remainder in the stools and, to a small extent, in perspiration.
+The kidney does not conserve potassium well so that during fasting, or in patients on a potassium-free diet, potassium loss from the body continues, resulting in potassium depletion.
 A deficiency of either potassium or chloride will lead to a deficit of the other.

 Indications and Usage for Potassium Chloride Injection Concentrate

-Potassium Chloride for Injection Concentrate USP is contraindicated in diseases where high potassium levels may be encountered, in patients with hyperkalemia, renal failure and in conditions in which potassium retention is present, or where additives of potassium and chloride could be clinically detrimental.
+Potassium Chloride for Injection Concentrate, USP is contraindicated in diseases where high potassium levels may be encountered, and in patients with hyperkalemia, renal failure and in conditions in which potassium retention is present.

 WARNING: This product contains aluminum that may be toxic.
 Aluminum may reach toxic levels with prolonged parenteral administration if kidney function is impaired.
 Premature neonates are particularly at risk because their kidneys are immature, and they require large amounts of calcium and phosphate solutions, which contain aluminum.